 Radiant heat is one of the most economical means of heating a home or workplace.
-Floor Insulation is critical for keeping that heat from being absorbed into the ground.
-These radiant floor insulation panels direct it into the slab where it’s needed and prevent heat loss below.
+Floor Insulation is critical for keeping heat from being absorbed into the ground.
+These radiant floor insulation panels direct it into the slab where it’s needed and prevent heat loss to the ground below.

-The panels can hold various sizes of Pex Tubing at a uniform distance for even heat distribution even while pouring cement on top.
+The floor panels have knobs molded into them designed to hold various sizes of Pex Tubing at a uniform-designed distance.
+This allows even heat distribution and holds the tubing in place during installation and while covering with cement.
 The raised knobs protect the tube during installation and make planning and layout easy.

-Installation of the panels is straight forward and we’ve included an overview and some guidelines below.
+Installing the panels is easy and we’ve included an overview and some guidelines below.

 Floor Insulation Installation

 The first step during installation is planning the layout of the panels.
 They’re rectangular and measure 23″ x 49″ with an effective insulation area of 23″ x 48″.
-The edges overlap to keep the forms from moving when walking on or pouring the cement.
+The edges overlap to lock together and keep the forms from moving when walking on or pouring cement.

 Floor Panel Layout